dartmouth-cs98/hack-a-thing-21f-2-laurel-dernbach/README.md

 ## Acknowledgments

 I followed [this](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt1#0)
 tutorial to build this app, which includes all the source code.
-Time permitting I may play with it some more and add my own features.
+Time permitting, I would like to play with it some more and add my own features.